Ōno Kōjin

-Ōno designed most Transformers manufactured by Takara, including Metroplex, Fortress Maximus and Powermaster Optimus Prime.
+Ōno designed most Transformers manufactured by Takara, including Metroplex, Fortress Maximus, and Powermaster Optimus Prime.
 Among the hundreds of Transformers that he designed, he considers the Decepticon Triple Changers Blitzwing and Astrotrain to be his finest achievements in toy design.

-Although Mr. Ōno no longer designs Transformer toys, as of 2005, he is still employed by Takara where he continues to design figures in other Takara toylines.
+Although Ōno no longer designs Transformer toys, as of 2005, he is still employed by Takara, where he continues to design figures in other Takara toylines.